ginkgostreet/com.ginkgostreet.geofill/README.md

 # Geodata Filler (com.ginkgostreet.geofill)
 When CiviCRM geocodes an address, the geocoding service generally returns a full collection of address fields, including street, city, etc. CiviCRM, however, typically uses only the latitude and longitude fields and discards everything else.

 This extension allows site administrators to set a policy for what to do with that information on a field-by-field basis: discard it, fill in missing data, or overwrite existing data.
+By default, this extension preserves the core behavior of discarding the additional data.

 ## Dependencies
 - This extension requires CiviCRM version 4.7.7 or greater, due to its reliance upon